Anshem/MdvFireduino_2014_01_09/README.txt

 In microSD folder contains the files for the html, you have to introduce them to the microSD card.

 Micro SD --> Files with web content.
-Hardware Architectur --> Hardware configuration design.
+Hardware Architecture --> Hardware configuration design.